Financial Statements Release

-- The company’s financial position in the last half-year period is as estimated and there have not been any exceptional events.
+- The company’s financial position in 2018 was as estimated and there have not been any exceptional events.

 Key figures (consolidated)